Visual

 Nicola Sella

-As I look upon the city, its fabric tears apart, the cracks are now gates leading to equal opportunities and participation.
+As I look upon the city, its fabric tears apart.
+The cracks are now gates leading to equal opportunities and participation.
 The walls that once divided now connect, and the city becomes a place that dignifies its citizens.
 It’s here, in this vision, that I dream of a reality where equality is within reach.

-I wake up to the barriers that exist, I’m compelled to take action.
-Holes can now be closed with inclusive planning, the tears mended by communities that want to build this future, and the people will heal within the city and its walls.
+I wake up to the barriers that exist, and I’m compelled to act.
+Holes can now be closed with inclusive planning, the tears mended by communities that want to build this future, allowing the people to heal within the city and its walls.

 Accessibility and inclusion in Lisbon